3dproger/AxelChat/docs.md

 }
 ```

+New types of messages may appear in future updates of AxelChat.
+Also, existing message types may be changed, usually by adding new data to the message object.

 ## Output to files

 This method is considered obsolete and may no longer be supported in the future.